STARTING ADDICTION TREATMENT RECOVERY

 - One physician appointment per month

 After Step 3, we’ll ask you to wait in the patient lounge until the doctor is ready to see you.
 The time between Step 3 and Step 4 may vary based on how many patients there are.
 We will do our best to keep you comfortable during that time.
 The doctor will discuss your current health, assess your needs, answer questions, and address any concerns regarding your treatment.
-Then they will decide proper treatment medications and order any additional medications for withdrawal symptoms.
+Then they will decide on proper medication assisted treatment options and order any additional medications for withdrawal symptoms.

 Our nursing staff will tell you how to administer your medications and give you instructions asking you not to eat, drink or smoke 20 minutes before or after taking your medications.